 As you can tell from the picture, when it comes to sleeping, puppy Watson is somewhat of an expert.
 If you ask Watson Chaudhry, the best way to get restorative sleep is by using a technique called cognitive behavioral therapy for insomnia or CBT-i.

-What is CBT-i?
 Cognitive behavioral therapy for insomnia is a research proven, first-line treatment option for insomnia.
 In my integrative medicine practice as a physician, I have used CBT-i successfully with many patients who have improved not only duration but also quality of their sleep.

 CBT-i is about reframing your thoughts and narrative around sleep.